-A guide to side effects and other complications
+A guide to fewer side effects, better health and longer life

 - What are side effects?